rentpath/mini_autobot/README.md

 your shell profile (`.bash_profile` for bash or `.zlogin` for zsh):

     export AUTOBOT_CONNECTOR=firefox
-    export AUTOBOT_ENV=qa
+    export AUTOBOT_ENV=rent_qa

-Refer to the _Configuration_ section below for advanced use cases, and refer to `mini_autobot -h` for a complete list of command line options.
+Refer to the _Configuration_ section above for advanced use cases, and refer to `mini_autobot -h` for a complete list of command line options.